-- research selected language/skills areas and focus on problems and solutions for learners - apply their knowledge and understanding of factors affecting learning and teaching to their practice - plan, teach and evaluate lessons which meet the needs of specific groups of learners and individuals within the groups - use a range of resources and materials, and teaching and learning strategies which are appropriate to learner needs and context - constructively evaluate their own teaching and engage in Continuing Professional Development (CPD).
+- research selected language/skills areas and focus on problems and solutions for learners - apply their knowledge and understanding of factors affecting learning and teaching to their practice plan, teach and evaluate lessons which meet the needs of specific groups of learners and individuals within the groups - use a range of resources and materials, and teaching and learning strategies which are appropriate to learner needs and context - constructively evaluate their own teaching and engage in Continuing Professional Development (CPD).

-The full syllabus can be downloaded at www.cambridgeenglish.org/delta/prepare
+The full syllabus can be downloaded at cambridgeenglish.org/delta/prepare

-Module Two is assessed via a portfolio of coursework, including background essays, observed lessons, and a professional development assignment.
+Module 2 is assessed via a portfolio of coursework, including background essays, observed lessons and a Professional Development Assignment.
 One assignment, which includes a background essay, an observed lesson and a lesson evaluation, is externally assessed.

-Module Two assessment involves participation in a Delta Module Two course at an approved Cambridge English centre.
-See also Guidance for tutors and candidates (guidance on course provision) page 66.
+Module 2 assessment involves participation in a DELTA Module 2 course at an approved Cambridge English centre.
+See also Guidance for tutors and candidates (Guidance on course provision) on page 65.